leokwsw/OpenAI-STT-Gradio/README.md

-# OpenAI DALL·E API with Gradio
+# OpenAI Speech To Text API with Gradio

 ## Start up Flow